joanacmbarros/analysis-results-data-model/README.md

 of a boxplot to visualize the data distribution).

-A comparable way of planning analyses is to look at estimands (Akacha et al. 2021).
+A comparable way of planning analyses is to look at estimands (Akacha et al., 2021).
 With estimands the question to answer is clearly defined so we know what to estimate.
 With an analysis standard we can clearly specify the analysis workflow by leveraging a grammar.
 Since these steps are clearly defined, the analysis is reproducible and transparent.